reflectoring/reflectoring.github.io/content/blog/2022/2022-08-26-configuring-cors-with-spring.md

 ## Setting up a Sample Server Application

 We will use a sample Spring-based application with `GET` and `POST` requests that the client application can call.
-Note that you will find **two separate applications one that uses Spring REST and the other that uses the Spring Reactive stack.**
+Note that you will find **two separate applications: one that uses Spring MVC (REST) and the other that uses the Spring Reactive stack.**

-For simplicity the CORS configuration across both applications are the same and the same endpoints have been defined.
+For simplicity, the CORS configuration across both applications is the same and the same endpoints have been defined.
 Both servers start at different ports
 8091 and 8092.

 The Maven Wrapper bundled with the application will be used to start the service.